 Interface Map¶

-The Interface Map provides an interactive visualization of your application integration landscape.
-Applications appear as nodes and interfaces as connecting edges, giving you a bird's-eye view of how data flows across your systems.
+The Interface Map is an interactive visualization of your application integration landscape.
+Applications appear as nodes and interfaces as connecting edges, giving you a bird's-eye view of how data flows across your systems for a given environment.

 Where to find it¶